The 2-Minute Rule: Start Any Habit Without Willpower

 After 30 days of "putting on running shoes" every morning, the shoes go on automatically and you're out the door before you've had a conscious thought about running.
 The cue (morning) triggers the two-minute routine (shoes on), which triggers the full behavior (run).

 You've built a habit loop powerful enough to run itself.
 The two minutes made it possible not by being sufficient on their own, but by creating the conditions where the full behavior could become automatic.
+For the wider playbook on turning that entry gate into a durable routine, our practical guide to building habits lays out the full sequence.

 This is the full arc of the 2-Minute Rule.
 Not "do tiny habits forever" - but "use tiny habits to build the neural infrastructure for full habits, then let the full habits take over."